Not sure how to prune azaleas or even if your old azaleas are worth pruning? I’ve got you covered!

-What shrub erupts into beautiful blooms for several weeks in the spring and then instantly reverts back into boring shrub status?
+What shrub erupts into beautiful blooms for several weeks in the spring then instantly reverts back into a boring shrub?
 That’s right, the azalea.
 Being from the south, I have a bit of allegiance to this classic southern plant.
 But let me tell you, when they’re done blooming, but still holding onto wilting brown flowers, they can be tough to love.
-Not to mention that many older homes, including ours, have yards slap-full (that’s a super technical term) of these temporarily pretty plants.
+Not to mention that many older homes, including ours, have yards slap-full (that’s a technical term) of these temporarily pretty plants.

 The trouble with older azaleas begins with their shape.
 They’re hard to shape up without having bare spots and noticeable holes.
 The fact that I can see the side of our house through the plant is a problem.
 Years of trimming and shaping have left leaves just on the ends of branches and no real fullness to the shrub.
 If you’re not sure how to prune azaleas, you can certainly trim here and there to shape them up.
 But what if your poor plant, like mine, needs a complete overhaul?
 Unlike other flowering plants, such as the hydrangea, azaleas don’t need yearly cutting back.
 But could my plants benefit from being completely cut down?
 (Pruning works for many plants, including basil.
 Find out how to prune your herbs here!)

 While we’ve pulled up five or six azaleas over the past few years, I wondered if it was possible to bring new life to the remaining older plants.
 They still bloomed every year, so I knew that they were relatively healthy.
 To test my “grow back better” theory, I chose a bed on the side of our house with three overgrown and honestly, ugly, azaleas.
 (At least on the side of the house, fewer people would be a witness to my shrub slaughter and potential gardening disaster.)

 I’d like to say that the process was super complicated.
 But in all honesty, I simply used a good hand saw for pruning azaleas back to four or five inches from the ground.